kuhnevan/game-of-life/README.md

 4. Any dead cell with exactly three live neighbors becomes a live cell, as if by reproduction.

 ## Note
-Black represents living cells.
+- Black represents living cells
-Entering over 50 on the width of the grid will make it hard or impossible to see whether you have selected a space on the grid
+- Entering over 50 on the width of the grid will make it hard or impossible to see whether you have selected a space on the grid